 Here we will follow family fashions over time.
 HBC has decided to also gather information on entire families.
 One of the limitations of HBC is that too oftn we just view boys' clothing in contex with what the rest of the family was wearng.
 This will help to compare boys' clothing with that worn by mothers, fathers, and sisters.
 These images will help show show differences in both age and gender appropriate clothing.

-Hungary until after World War II was a largely agrarian country.
+We do not know of any styles that were espoecially popular in Hungary.
+We see styles that look similar imilsar to German styles.
+Hungarian children's clothes were strongly influenced by Germany.
+For the most part we see styles thqt were worn in many other countries.
+Here our assessment is limited by our rather limited Hungarian achive.
+We are just not sure how popular major styles like Fauntleroy and sailor suits along with Norfolk abd Eton styling were in Hungary.
+We think Russian blouse garments were popular.
+We believe this was basically similar to Germasny because of the centuries-long Austrian connection until after World War I. The only really distinctive Hungarian styles were Folk Costume.
+Hungary was a small county and until after World War II, a largely agrarian country.
 We believe folk styles were still widely worn in the country side, especially before World War I. Hungary until 1918 was governened by Austrians.
 There was a constitutional change in 1867 when a dual monarch was established for the Empire.
-I'm not sure at this timre how this affected folk fashion.
+We are not sure at this time how this affected folk fashion.
 We have, however, few real details.
 We do note that there was not one Hungarian national folk costume.
 Rather there was a wide variety of folk costumes.
+We also note enbroidery work and noy jut on folk cotumes.

 Hungary like the other Balkan countries has many ethnic minorities.
 The population since the Ottomon destruction of the Hungarian Kingdom (16th cdbntury) has been part of first the Ottoman and than the Austrian Empires.
 This facilitayed the movemnent anbd mixtures of ethnic groups.
 They are mostly ethnic groups from neighboring countries (German, Romanian, and Slovak).
 Likewise ethnic Hungrians live in those countries.
 Hungary until the NAZI World war II Holocaust had a vibrant Jewish community.
 The country is also know for its coloful Gypsey community.
 The NAZIs also killed large numbers of gypsies.